vertelab/odoo-outplacement/outplacement_order_interpreter/README.rst

 Maintainers
 ~~~~~~~~~~~

-This module is maintained by Vertal.
+This module is maintained by Vertel.

 Contributors
 ~~~~~~~~~~~~
 * Anil Kesariya <anil.r.kesariya@gmail.com>